RyShabz/RyShabz/README.md

 Hello, I'm [Ryan]

-I work as a developer based in Los Angeles, California.
+I work as a Data PM and Scientist for a large utility in Los Angeles.
+Helping push the industry forward in the area of advanced data analytics.

-Since 2017 I have been coding in Python and recently in Javascript. ✨😍
+I have a passion for using data to help drive businesses past their goals.

-### What I'm focusing on 👨‍💻
+### 🌱 What I'm focusing on

-Currently improving my Vanilla JS front end web skill ands backend Python.
+Currently improving my Python skills to leverage mostly for data science but also expanding my awareness of available libraries
+Current personal project is a discord.py bot to refresh my python skills.

-###  I’m looking to collaborate on projects for web apps 👯
+### 👯  I’m looking to collaborate on projects involving predictive analytics

+- Utility world is preferred, but open to other fields.
+Healthcare is very enticing.
+- Use energy consumption data to profile customer habits.

 📈 My GitHub Stats

 <p align="center"> <img src="https://github-readme-stats.vercel.app/api?username=ryshabz&show_icons=true&theme=gotham" alt="ryshabz" />

 <!--
-**thakopian/thakopian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**RyShabz/RyShabz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: